corbado/example-passkeys-php-symfony/README.md

 ![image](https://user-images.githubusercontent.com/23581140/205950309-f6f622e5-94ca-4413-9384-d7a2605da75d.png)

 #### 2.3.2.
 Authorize origins
-Inside the developer panel under `Project settings -> REST API` you need to enter the following origins in order to allow them to share resources.
+Inside the developer panel under `Project settings -> REST API` you need to enter the following origins in order to have them whitelisted for your Corbado project.
-1. `https://auth.your-company.com`, the CNAME which represents the Corbado web component
+1. `https://auth.your-company.com`, the CNAME which points to auth.corbado.com
-2. `http://localhost:8000`, which is where your backend instance is running
+2. `http://localhost:8000`, which is where your local symfony server hosting this sample application is running
-3. Your ngrok URL which connects your local backend to the internet
+3. Your ngrok URL (in our case `https://d15e-212-204-96-162.eu.ngrok.io`) which connects your local application to the internet

 ![image](https://user-images.githubusercontent.com/23581140/205950485-6285d536-d676-4382-a23c-c3c0bbfe3de4.png)